N-010/core/tools/contract-verify/README.md

 `cmake ..`

 cmake will try to find the CppParser dependency (variable `cppparser_DIR`).
 If it cannot find it automatically, manually point the variable to the `CppParser/builds/` directory (the one containing `cppparserConfig.cmake`).
-You can configure cmake whether to include the test project by setting the `BUILD_TESTS` variable accordingly.
+You can configure cmake whether to include the test project by setting the `BUILD_CONTRACTVERIFY_TESTS` variable accordingly.

 On linux, you can then build via `make`.
 On Windows, you can build the solution file cmake created.